Dashlane password manager review 2023: Is it safe enough?

 - Edge

-Dashlane authenticator app
+Dashlane web app

-Since the switch to a web-first experience, in order to make full use of your password manager, you’ll have to install the Dashlane browser extension which will lead you to the web app.
+Since the switch to a web-first experience, in order to make full use of your password manager, you’ll have to install the Dashlane browser extension, which will lead you to the web app.

 The perk of the web app is that you can use the Dashlane browser extension in standalone mode, which makes the service accessible on platforms like Chromebook and Linux, which don't have dedicated apps.

-The web app extension is more comprehensive now than it was before switching to web-only apps.
-You can store, organize, and secure your passwords under the dedicated Password section.
-You can also save time by safely storing your payment cards and IDs.
+In addition, you can also save time by safely storing your payment cards and IDs.
 On top of that, you can use the Sharing Center section to share passwords or Secure Notes with other people securely.

 As for features, depending on the plan you have, you can access Dark Web Monitoring, VPN, and Secure Notes features from the main dashboard.
 There’s even a possibility to monitor your password health – checking your weak, compromised, or reused passwords.
+Overall, the feature package is similar to other top-rated password managers on the market and will provide comprehensive protection for your most sensitive data.

-The biggest drawback of Dashlane’s switch to being a web-only password manager is that without Internet connection, you cannot access it, which could cause issues for some users.
+The biggest drawback of Dashlane’s switch to being a web-only password manager is that without an Internet connection, you cannot access it, which could cause issues for some users.

 Dashlane browser extensions